Indiibot

 A brand has a visual identity: a logo, a design system, a color palette, a typography choice, a packaging aesthetic that is immediately recognisable.
 When a fan sees your product on someone else's Instagram story, they should be able to identify the brand before they even see the tag.

 A brand has a point of view: a creative direction that feels consistent and intentional.
 Are you premium streetwear?
 Are you festival wear?
 Are you collector-quality limited drops?
 Are you the brand that fuses Indian spirituality with anime energy?
+Are you the casual cosplay brand for everyday wear?
 You need to know who you are before your customers can.

 A brand has community: it builds relationships with fans, collaborates with artists and creators in the space, and creates content that people genuinely want to share.
 The best anime brands are part of the culture, not selling to it.